Licensed under a 3-clause BSD style license - see LICENSE.rst

 self.normalization_value *= normalization

-# need to use __dict__ as these are lazy properties
+# Need to use __dict__ as these are lazy properties

 self.__dict__['profile'] = self.profile / normalization